flexera-public/go-boilerplate/README.md

 -----------------
  - Install Go 1.5
  - Ensure your GOPATH is set such that $PWD == $GOPATH/src/github.com/rightscale/go-boilerplate
+ - You should set GO15VENDOREXPERIMENT=1 in your env, but you don't have to
  - Install dependencies with `make depend`
  - Run tests using `make test`
  - Try it out: `make && ./go-boilerplate`